 Dogwood Kennels offers to place our home-raised puppies with people who will appreciate these characteristics.
 Certain requirements must be agreed upon before I will offer placement.
 Like most breeders today, I am only willing to place puppies with people who can offer lifetime ownership and are responsible pet neighbors.
 Follow the instructions on the Questionnaire page for filling out a questionnaire to get on my puppy list.

 Send me your pictures of your Dogwood puppies to be included in this space.

-Pink, CH Dogwood's Heartbreaker, whelped a litter of four, 2 males and 2 females, on December 9, 2017.
+Pink, CH Dogwood's Heartbreaker, whelped a litter of five, 2 males and 3 females, on July 25, 2018.
 The puppies are out of GRCH CH Loch Cu's Rubber Baby Buggy Bumper pictured here.
 They are all spoken for.
 To get on my puppy list for future litters, please fill out my questionnaire.
-To see more frequent puppy pictures, "Like" us on Facebook.
+To see more frequent puppy pictures, "Like" us on Facebook!